Wollongong: The Largest City on NSW’s South Coast

 While population growth is improving, to what extent it can lift housing demand is yet to be determined – it could be less than that in cities where overseas and internal migration are both strong.
 The reasons are, one, the overseas migration post-COVID wasn’t the norm and won’t last long; and two, many overseas migrants are temporary residents, such as international students, whose housing demand rarely flows onto the sales market.

-Wollongong’s unemployment rate has been increasing since mid-2023, reaching 5% in Q2 2024.
-However, it’s still a healthy level and lower than the last decade’s average.
+Wollongong’s unemployment rate has been increasing since mid-2023, reaching 5.9% in Q2 2024, back to its last-decade average level.
 In the meantime, the number of job vacancies remains elevated compared to the pre-COVID time, indicating an active job market.
 While we need to monitor where Wollongong’s economic strength is going from here, it’s currently performing well and is providing the property market with a healthy base.

-Wollongong’s house price started recovering in mid-2023 and has grown 8.1% over the past year, higher than the long-term average.
-The healthy price growth is accompanied by a slight drop in sale days on market, which now seems to have stabilised at around 57 days, much elevated compared to 2 years ago (35 days).
+Wollongong’s house price has been flatlined since early 2024, having grown by 6.4% over the past year, in line with the long-term average.
+The moderate price growth is accompanied by a slight drop in sale days on market, which now seems to have stabilised at around 55 days, much elevated compared to 2 years ago (35 days).

-Looking at Wollongong’s house supply-demand relationship, it’s easy to tell why Wollongong’s house market, with an extremely high $1m+ median price, could achieve above-average growth in the past year against the high interest rate headwinds.
-While the number of listings has gone up, the number of sales has also increased, making the ratio between the two, i.e. the inventory level, remain stable at a low level between 2.5 and 2.7 for the entire year last year.
+Looking at Wollongong’s house supply-demand relationship, it’s easy to tell why Wollongong’s house market, with an extremely high $1m+ median price, could still achieve healthy growth in the past year against the high interest rate headwinds.
+While the number of listings has gone up, the number of sales has also increased, making the ratio between the two, i.e. the inventory level, remain stable at a low level (well under 3 months of stock) for the entire year last year.

 We expect this low and stable inventory level to continue driving Wollongong’s house market to grow, but as low inventory is almost the norm for Wollongong, we don’t expect a price surge unless there’s another significant drop in the inventory level.